Sentiment-trader/ipal-contracts/README.md

 **Update July 2025**
 The `KnowledgeMarket` contract has been enhanced to support:
-- **Co-ownership** of subscriptions, allowing multiple addresses to share management of a vault
+- **Co-ownership** of subscriptions, allowing one address to share management of a vault
 - **Platform fee splitting**, enabling automatic distribution of revenue between primary and co-owners
 - **Improved metadata handling**, with richer on-chain data for vaults and subscription NFTs